Essentials: Honestly Talking about God

 Jesus was willing to be punished for us so that we could be forgiven and healed.
 He died a death He didn’t deserve, so that we could fully live- now and forever.
 When He did, we were given the greatest gift: we can be at peace with God forever.

 We know Jesus accomplished His mission because death could not keep Him.
-He was raised from the dead, which proves we can trust His authority and promises.
-Jesus told his followers to spread the word that if we believe that His death and resurrection are really for us, our self-obsession and brokenness are forgiven and death is overcome.
+Nearly two thousand years later and the evidence still supports the testimony of eyewitnesses that He was raised from the dead.
+Jesus told his followers to spread the word that if we believe that His death and resurrection are really for us, the pain and power of our self-obsession and brokenness are forgiven now and forever.
+Death doesn’t get the last word.

 “To all who did receive him (Jesus), to those who believed in his name, He gave the right to become children of God.”
 John 1:12

 When we believe that Christ’s death was for us, we are adopted into God’s family.
 We are given His Spirit to show us how to live as God’s children in this world.
-We are dearly loved children learning how to listen and obey our Father.
+We are dearly loved children learning how to listen and obey our Father who loves us more than we can ever imagine.

 There’s a letter in the New Testament written by the Apostle Paul where he says,